President’s Leadership Team Report February 3 and 10, 2021

 Strategic Planning

-February begins the annual Strategic Planning assessment and PLT reviewed the first draft of the
+February begins the annual Strategic Planning assessment and PLT reviewed the first

 Strategic Planning report card.